GabeScott/standard-works-vault/General Conference/1989 April - Go For It!.md

 The mother spoke more softly, yet she was still audible to Brother Winder: “Oh, he’s nobody.”

 Remember, my young friends, you are somebody!
 You are a child of promise.
 You are a man of might.
 You are a son of God, endowed with faith, gifted with courage, and guided by prayer.
 Your eternal destiny is before you.
-The Apostle Paul speaks to you today as he spoke to Timothy long years ago: “Neglect not the gift that is in thee. ...
-O Timothy, keep that which is committed to thy trust.”
-(1 Tim.
-4:14; 1 Tim.
-6:20.)
+The Apostle Paul speaks to you today as he spoke to Timothy long years ago: “Neglect not the gift that is in thee. … O Timothy, keep that which is committed to thy trust.” ([[1 Timothy 4.14|1 Tim.
+4:14]]; [[1 Timothy 6.20|6:20]].)

 As you define your goals and plan for their achievement, ponder the thought: The past is behind—learn from it; the future is ahead—prepare for it; the present is here—live in it.

 At times, all of us let that enemy of achievement—even the culprit, self-defeat—dwarf our aspirations, smother our dreams, cloud our vision, and wreck our lives.
 The enemy’s voice whispers in our ears, “I can’t do it.”
 “I’m too little.”
 “Everyone is watching.”
 “I’m nobody.”
 This is when we need to reflect on the counsel of Maxwell Maltz, who declared:

-“The most realistic self-image of all is to conceive of yourself as made in the image of God.”
-You cannot sincerely hold this conviction without experiencing a profound new sense of strength and power.
+“The most … realistic self-image of all is to conceive of yourself as ‘made in the image of God.’”
+You cannot sincerely hold this conviction without experiencing a profound new sense of strength and power. (*Psycho-Cybernetics,* Englewood Cliffs, N.J.: Prentice-Hall, 1960, p.
+245.)

 This is good medicine for all of us—young and old.
 After all, men are but boys grown older.
 One wife said of her husband, as he admiringly gazed at his new boat, “The bigger the boy, the bigger the toy!”